AJ-Romera/simplebank-redux-typescript/README.md

+# Redux SimpleBank

+This is a really simple imaginary bank web app where you can deposit money, withdraw money or go bankrupt.
+It´s just for practicing React Redux with TypeScript.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).